aishoot/Tensorflow_Anecdote/README.md

 # TensorflowAnecdote
-A tutorial of Google's tensorflow to step into Artificial Intelligence for beginners.
+An interesting tutorial of Google's tensorflow to step into Artificial Intelligence for beginners.
 (Passed TensorFlow version: 1.3 & 1.4)<br>
 Deep learning libraries featuring a higher-level API for TensorFlow:<br><br>
 ![](higher_api.png)